bootstrap-email/bootstrap-email/docs/docs/spacing.md

 ---
 {% include doc-header.html %}

-There is two types of spacing Bootstrap Email supports.
+There are two types of spacing Bootstrap Email supports.
 Padding (applied to the inside of table cells) and Margin (in the form of vertical spacers).
 Just like Bootstrap there are the `.p{side}-{size}`and similarly for margin helpers.

 List of supported classes: